Best Chromebook accessories for students 2023

-If you prefer a wired mouse — that's okay, I lose those wireless received all the time, too — then this little wired model is specially made for smaller hands and cheerier minds.
-There are some mice shaped like lions and tigers and bears, but this cute little turtle cheers me on as I try to get my research done on time.
+If you prefer a wired mouse — that's okay, I lose those wireless receivers all the time, too — then this little wired model is specially made for smaller hands and cheerier minds.
+Available as a blue whale, pink whale, or as this adorable little turtle, this mouse cheers me on as I try to get my research done on time.